microsoft/font-tools/EgyptianOpenType/eot.md

     </figcaption>
 </figure>

-The cartouche bases have rotated forms for vertical layout:
+The cartouche bases have rotated forms for vertical layout.
+The width of the column is unform so that the enclosing lines of the cartouche accommodate different quadrat widths within.
+The space for the quadrat width is centered within the enclosing lines.
+These forms append "V" to the corresponding name:

 <figure>
     <img src="png/eot_qcv.png" width= 600 alt="Cartouche vertical bases">